 Hunting accident reports at all-time low in 2016

-LINCOLN, Neb. - The three hunting accidents reported to the Nebraska Game and Parks Commission in 2016 were the fewest recorded in a year since the state began keeping track in 1958.
+The three hunting accidents reported to the Nebraska Game and Parks Commission in 2016 were the fewest recorded in a year since the state began keeping track in 1958.
+None of the 2016 hunting incidents were fatal.

 Comments